 Oodi Library is FREE to enter and open from 8 am – 10 pm Monday to Friday and 10 am – 8 pm Saturday and Sunday.

 10. Steam up in a Finnish Sauna and swim in the Baltic Sea

-Afterwards you can cool off in a shower, or the Finn’s traditionally bathe in the sea or snow!
+Afterwards, you can cool off in a shower, or do how the Finn’s do and bathe in the sea or snow!
 Then, you can begin the cycle again by reentering the sauna and repeating as many times as you like.